loryanstrant/PowerThings/README.md

+## MVP Renewal Checker

+This Power App displays whether you have been renewed as a MVP or not by checking whether you have received an email with "Congratulations" in the subject from the Microsoft Global MVP account.

+Created for the "scheduled maintenance" trolling as part of the MVP annual renewal cycle of 2022, and for literally no other purpose.

+You can see a [demo of it here](https://twitter.com/LoryanStrant/status/1543446263626354688).

 ## My Power Platform

 This app and workflow (with report option) combination allows you to easily find and access any of your Power Apps apps and Power Automate flows across any environment

-You can see a [writeup of the solution here](https://www.loryanstrant.com/2023/08/11/my-power-platform-finding-your-flows-and-apps-across-environments/)
+You can see a [writeup of the solution here](https://www.loryanstrant.com/2023/08/11/my-power-platform-finding-your-flows-and-apps-across-environments/).

 [Click here to download the Power Apps app](https://github.com/loryanstrant/PowerThings/blob/main/MyPowerPlatform-App.zip)